Setting up cross-play games targeting Xbox One and Windows 10

-XDK titles must be ingested in XDP.
-Both from a service configuration and mainline publishing experience, Partner Center is not equipped to support XDK based titles.
+XDK titles must be ingested in Partner Center.
+Both for service configuration and mainline publishing, Partner Center supports XDK-based titles.

-A single service configuration created in XDP can be used both by the XDK and UWP version of a game.
-We’ve added new features to XDP to allow a game to share a single service configuration between its XDK and UWP versions.
-The UWP version will still need to be published in Partner Center for packages / catalog, but all service configuration publishing can be done in XDP.
+A single service configuration created in Partner Center can be used both by the XDK and UWP version of a game.
+Features in Partner Center allow a game to share a single service configuration between its XDK and UWP versions.
+The UWP version is published in Partner Center for packages / catalog, and all service configuration publishing is done in Partner Center.

 Create your UWP product in Partner Center

-Now that your UWP is created, you are ready to setup your XDK product in XDP.
-If you do not already have an XDK title, you must create one.
+Now that your UWP is created, you are ready to set up your XDK product at Partner Center.

-Work with your account manager to create a new product under your publisher in XDP (https://xdp.xboxlive.com/).
+Work with your account manager to create a new product under your publisher at Partner Center.

-When creating the product in XDP, make sure that you scroll to the bottom of the left section of the UI to select your platforms.
+When creating the product at Partner Center, make sure that you scroll to the bottom of the left section of the UI to select your platforms.
 Check every platform that you intend to someday release the game on with Xbox Live cross-play integration.

 Once you have selected your platforms, specify the type of resource access for your game (most likely a XDK title) and the intended release mechanisms for this product.

-If you have an existing XDK product in XDP already, it needs to be updated to support the PC platform.
+If you have an existing XDK product at Partner Center, it needs to be updated to support the PC platform.
 To do this, once on the product, navigate to Product Setup > Platform Type.

 This change will immediately be made live (no need for a service configuration, catalog, or binary publish for this to take affect).
 This configuration spans sandboxes – you cannot have different platform types per sandbox for your game.